LoKiToon/lokitoon.github.io/README.md

 This is a website that was created mainly to showcase artworks out of my passion.

 # TODO
-* A refactoring of the Expression playground ( Got a design in mind )
+* Migrate to a static site generator
+* Expression Playground